Shake up your usual Sunday roast routine with the gamey flavours of this roasted rack of venison.

 10 Add a spoonful of redcurrant jelly and a sprinkling of pepper to serve.

-Recipe courtesy of Tom Kitchin, extracted from Kitchin Suppers
+Recipe and image credited to Tom Kitchin, extracted from Kitchin Suppers